queenofdowntime/queenofdowntime.github.io/tutorials/fizzbuzz-py.md

 So lets get going with our first test:

 **Steps**:

+1. We are going to use a package called [`pytest`](https://docs.pytest.org/en/latest/) to run our tests.
+To check whether you have `pytest` installed, run `pytest --version`.
+If that doesn't return "This is pytest version etc", then follow the installation instructions [here](https://docs.pytest.org/en/latest/getting-started.html).

 1. Create a new file called `fizzbuzz_test.py`.

 1. Open the project in your text editor, and write the following to it: